-Summer is almost here, and that means that our backyards will soon become among the most used spaces at our homes.
+Summer is almost here, and that means that our backyards will soon become among the most used spaces in our homes.
 Is your outdoor space ready to shine?
-Here are a few organization tips to help prep your yard for safe, summer fun:
+Here are a few organizational tips to help prep your yard for safe, summer fun:

 The space in and around tool sheds can get messy, fast.
-From storing the lawnmower, piling in garden tools, and housing multiple yard-accessories like pots, bags of soil, and equipment, the space and tidiness of the shed is quickly compromised and often ignored.
+From storing the lawnmower, piling in garden tools, and housing multiple yard accessories like pots, bags of soil, and equipment, the space, and tidiness of the shed are quickly compromised and often ignored.

 Martha Stewart suggests using a trellis to organize all of your garden tools.
 It’s a ready-made grid that can allow you to hang almost anything.
 Simply attach the trellis to the wall of the garden shed and hang your tools using “S” hooks.